-2. In Peter’s day, Christians were passing through fires of affliction because of their allegiance to Christ.
+2. Why.
+In Peter’s day, Christians were passing through fires of affliction because of their allegiance to Christ.
 So Peter reminds them and us to keep on relying on our Sovereign Lord to work it all for good, to sustain us, and to exalt us in due time.
-Paul reminds us, “Now if we are God’s children, then we are heirs—heirs of God and co-heirs with Christ, if indeed we share in His sufferings in order that we may also share in His glory.”4 The Risen Jesus raises us up with Him during this life and perfectly when He returns for us.
+Paul reminds us, “Now if we are God’s children, then we are heirs—heirs of God and co-heirs with Christ, if indeed we share in His sufferings in order that we may also share in His glory.”4 The Risen Jesus raises us up all during this life and finally and perfectly when He returns for us.

-3. Peter reminds us to pray in troubled times, something we often forget in painful circumstances.
+3. How.
+Peter reminds us to pray in troubled times, something we often forget in painful circumstances.
 Writer Andree Seu Peterson was a young widow with four children who realized, “Thinking a lot is not the same as praying a lot.”5 Negative over-thinking and rumination is toxic.
 It leaves us feeling overwhelmed, pessimistic, and powerless.
 Peter’s language of casting all our anxieties, cares, concerns, and worries reminds us of a football quarterback who quickly throws the ball to a receiver without hesitation.
 Quarterbacks need to do that, because hanging on to the football too long gets them tackled.
 When David Carr played for the Houston Texans in 2002, he became the most sacked quarterback in a single NFL season, being sacked 76 times.6

 Here’s a lesson.
 If we hold on to our burdens, concerns, disappointments, unmet expectations, and fears for long, we are in danger.
 We need to prayerfully throw our worries onto our Mighty Risen Savior, so that we don’t get sacked by Satan.
 Peter warns: “Be alert and of sober mind.
 Your enemy the devil prowls around like a roaring lion looking for someone to devour.”7 King David, often attacked by demonic and human enemies, passed his worries on to his Savior: